shelby678/invasive-species-removal/README.md

 The simulation side of this project was done in NetLogo 6.2.2, with experiments done in BehaviorSpace, a NetLogo tool.
 The analysis was done in Python with Jupyter Notebook, numpy, and matplotlib.

-This experiment is quite rough and bears only theoretical similarity to what an invasive plant removal effort may look like in the real world.
+This simulation bears theoretical similarty to an invasive plant removal effort.
+It may be possible to get realistic results with some fine tuning.
-With extreme fine tuning it may be possible to create a more realistic simulation.

 ## 3. Inspiration
 This project was inspired by the succesfful 2015 red